kasslent/clc-digital-skills/_lessons/module-7.md

 <div class="details">

-We can add featured image functionality to our pages and posts by adding the following to our functions file:
+We can add featured image functionality to our pages and posts by adding the following to our `functions.php` file:

     <?php add_theme_support( 'post-thumbnails' ); ?>

-Once you've done that, go back into your home page and add a featured image.
-It will show up on the right hand side.
+Once you've done that, go back into your WP dashboard and edit one of your pages or posts.
+In the right column you will now see a Featured Image box.
+Go ahead and select one from your media library, or upload a new one from your computer.
+Don't forget to save your changes to the page when you're done!

-> ## Bonus Class Exercise: Adding a featured image to a page
+> ### Adding the featured image to a page
 >
 > We can add featured images anywhere inside the loop in various default sizes: